diqidoq/playa/README.md

 Make sure you have FFmpeg installed.
 Under Debian like Linux distros it is provided in the repositories and should be able to install simply via ``` sudo apt-get install ffmpeg ```.
 Otherwise you can check for downloadabla packages under http://ffmpeg.org.

+#### Why no additional sox or other lib support ?
+First, the sox implemented terminal player does not support mp3 out of the box and it also is not that flexible in playing any formats like FFmpeg does.
+Sox is a great library and there is a battle going on between FFmpeg and Sox which libraries result in better format conversions when it comes to codec/container transcoding.
+But for the approach of PLAYA the ffmplay (any file) is unbeatable.

 ### Get playa

 If you have git installed, you can clone playa: